-To examine the role of visual acuity, we manipulated the length of the line from which readers launch their return-sweeps.
-With longer lines, visual acuity of the saccade target will be reduced as the target will move further into peripheral vision.
-If return-sweeps are indeed guided by character information, landing positions may be more strongly influenced by font size with shorter lines as the targets will be closer to the fovea than with long lines.
-Therefore, if the use of character information depends on visual acuity, the font size effect in landing positions should become smaller with longer lines.
 To test these questions, a 2 (font size: small [0.29°] vs. large [0.39°]) x 2 (line length: short [16°] vs. long [26°]) within-subject design was used.
-This manipulation ensures that, for a given line length, both font sizes will subtend the same visual angle but the larger font will have fewer characters than the smaller font.
+This manipulation ensures that, for a given line length, the line will subtend the same visual angle for both font sizes, but it will have fewer characters with the large font than with the small font.
 The line length conditions were chosen as to create a sizeable difference in visual acuity and the distance to the saccade target.
-The full preregistered (https://osf.io/9sngw) hypotheses are presented in Table 1.
+The full preregistered hypotheses can be read at https://osf.io/9sngw.
 In addition, we explored whether readers gradually learn to adapt their return-sweep targeting decisions based on exposure to a certain font size.
-This was done by examining how trial order within each font size block influenced landing positions.
+This was done by examining how trial number within each font size block influenced landing positions.
 We expected that when readers switch from the smaller to the larger font, they will gradually learn to shift their landing position further to the right as the letters will be larger and occupy a greater area.
 Conversely, we expected the opposite trend to occur for participants starting with the large font block and moving to the small font block.

-Method
+2. Method